jaabberwocky/anonymiseapp/README.md

 1. Run `python generatetest.py` to generate test_data.csv
 2. Make sure dependencies are present.
 Run `pip install -r requirements.txt`, (*optional to use virtualenv*)
 3. Run `python create_environment.py` to create environment
-4. Run `python application.py` to run the app
+4. Run `gunicorn wsgi` to run the app
 5. Navigate to `http://localhost:5000` to see the app!

 *Optional*